Expected Sensitivity of the Light Dark Matter eXperiment to Long-Lived Dark Photons and Axion-Like Particles: Introduction and Motivation

 As a result of its unique design, LDMX is capable of probing physics signatures beyond the missing-momentum dark matter analysis.
 LDMX functions as a fully instrumented beam dump with large acceptance and, thus, is well-suited for searching for visible decays of exotic particles.
 LDMX's sensitivity will be optimal for particles which are produced in the target and that have lifetimes long enough to reach the hadronic calorimeter $\sim$90 -- 580\,cm from the target.
 Preliminary sensitivity estimates for models of visibly decaying dark photons ($A'$) and axion-like particles (ALP or $a$) have been derived based on theoretical calculations and an early design of the LDMX detector~\cite{Berlin:2018bsc}.
 In this paper, we present a comprehensive simulation study that evaluates the ability of LDMX to identify long-lived particles (LLPs) that decay to an $e^+e^-$ pair in the \hcal.
 We consider two explicit, minimal, well-motivated, LLP models (the $A'$ and ALP) to showcase LDMX's potential reach for such a signature.

 Feynman diagrams for the production and decay of both LLP models considered are shown in Figure~\ref{fig:feynmandiagram}.
 For the minimal $A'$ model, the $A'$ interacts with the Standard Model through kinetic mixing~\cite{holdom1985} with the photon.
 The kinetic mixing parameter between the $A'$ and the Standard Model photon can be denoted as $\varepsilon$.
 If $2m_e < m_{A'} < 2m_\chi$, where $m_\chi$ is the mass of the dark matter particle, the $A'$ will primarily decay to an electron-positron pair.
 ALPs are predicted by many beyond Standard Model theories and are well-motivated dark sector candidates.
 ALPs could also be produced through interactions between the beam and the LDMX target and could also decay visibly within the LDMX detectors, with displaced vertices producing particles in the HCal.
 ALPs could be produced in LDMX through a coupling to photons or electrons, with $g_{a \gamma}$ and $g_{a e}$ denoting the ALP- photon and electron couplings, respectively.
 Production of ALPs through photon couplings generally results in more energetic recoil electrons, which requires a different triggering scheme from the one described below.
-Therefore, this paper will concentrate on the case where the electron coupling is dominant, and the photon-dominant scenario is left for later work.
+Therefore, this paper will concentrate on the case where the electron coupling is dominant, projected sensitivity to ALP-$\gamma$ with an upgraded trigger scheme is presented in \cite{TDR}.

 Although the physics governing these two signal modes ($A'$ and ALP) differ, the signatures within the LDMX detectors will be similar.
 Consequently, in this article, we present a single analysis procedure and apply it to both signal searches.
 We present a reach estimate for a visibly decaying, displaced, $A'$ or ALP using a full detector simulation for the expected run schedule of an \qty{8}{\GeV} electron beam with \num{e14} EoT.
 The results of \num{e14} EoT are extrapolated to estimate the sensitivity for the full anticipated dataset of \num{e16} EoT.